(a non-profit collective promoting traditional & roots folk

 & McQuade (Fanshawe Park Rd W) and online

-Glasgow born Alan Reid has been taking
+Glasgow born Alan Reid has been taking Scottish folk music all over

-Battlefield Band in 1969 while studying at Strathclyde University and
+the world since 1975.
+He joined the fledgling Battlefield Band in 1969 while studying at Strathclyde

-playing and his singing.
-His groundbreaking keyboard work along with
+reputation for his playing and his singing.
+His groundbreaking

-his story-style songwriting and sensitive renditions of traditional song helped
+keyboard work along with his story-style songwriting and sensitive renditions

-cement the band’s reputation as one of the most influential Celtic bands of its
+of traditional song helped cement the band’s reputation as one of the most

-generation.
-With the band Alan toured the world, bringing Scottish traditional
+influential Celtic bands of its generation.
+With the band Alan toured the

-music to audiences in five continents and playing in many prestigious music
+world, bringing Scottish traditional music to audiences in five continents and

-festivals and venues.
-In 2009 he was nominated in the Scots Traditions Awards
+playing in many prestigious music festivals and venues.
+In 2009 he was

-in the ‘Composer of the Year’ category.
+nominated in the Scots Traditions Awards in the ‘Composer of the Year’

-Along with former Battlefield Band colleagues he was inducted into the
+Band colleagues he was inducted into the Scottish Traditional Music Hall of

-Scottish Traditional Music Hall of Fame in November 2016 in recognition of
+Fame in November 2016 in recognition of their contribution to Scots

-their contribution to Scots traditional music.
+traditional music.

 From achingly